daneng1/reading-notes/coders_computer.md

 **Here is an example: ls -l Documents**, "ls" is the list command "-l" indicates a long list and "Documents" is the directory we are targeting with this task.

 ### Paths
 A path is just a location of a directory.
 Paths come in two flavors, relative and absolute.
-Absolute is always relative to your hroot drectory and begin with /.
+Absolute is always relative to your root drectory and begin with /.
 Relative paths specify a location based on where you are currently in the directory.
 They will begin with a character and not a /.

 ### Some Basic Commands